rickseven/GolangSamples/README.md

 # Description

-This is a sample RESTful API with golang on docker, in this example I use the Gorm library as an object relational mapping (ORM) and Gin as the web framework.
+This is a sample of RESTful API with Golang and MySQL in Docker, in this example I use the Gorm library as an object relational mapping (ORM) and Gin as the web framework.
+Also, I use phpMyAdmin to manage the database in Docker.

-For the database I use MySQL on my host machine and access it from docker container.

 # How To Run

-By default this project set up for running on docker.
-But if you want to run on your local machine directly you need to change `DB_HOST=host.docker.internal` to `DB_HOST=localhost` in .env file then run this command
+By default, this project created to run in Docker.
+If you want to run without docker in your local machine directly you need to change database host from `DB_HOST=mysql-service` to `DB_HOST=localhost` in .env file then run this command
 ```
 go run main.go
 ```

-If you docker user then run this command
+If you are docker user then run this command
 ```
 docker-compose up --build
 ```

 To try, access this URL [http://localhost:8081/api/v1/products](http://localhost:8081/api/v1/products/).

+Then to create the table and insert sample data, run SQL script on `sample_db.sql` file in phpMyAdmin, you can access phpMyAdmin on [http://localhost:9090](localhost:9090).

 # API Endpoints